 Badami, Aihole & Pattadakal

 Badami, Aihole and Pattadakal are popular heritage sites in India situated in Bagalkot district of Karnataka.
 Pattadakal is also listed as UNESCO World Heritage Site known as Chalukyan Group of Monuments.
 These three sites are popular monsoon getaways from Hyderabad which can be visited together and also popular tourist places in Karnataka.
 Badami, also called as Vatapi, was the capital of mighty Chalukyas from 540 to 757 AD who ruled Karnataka, Andhra Pradesh & Maharashtra.
 Badami is famous for cave temples, fort, fine carvings, wonderful architecture and breathtaking views.
-Overlooking the sandstone cave temples, Badami Fort and several temples are lined up on the shores of Agastya Lake.
+Cave temples, Badami Fort and several temples on the shores of Agastya Lake are the popular Tourist Places in Badami.
 Out of the three Hindu temples, two are dedicated to Lord Vishnu while one is dedicated to Lord Shiva.
 Boothanatha Temple is a magnificent structure situated on the banks of Agasthya Lake.

 Pattadakal, along with Aihole, is considered as the cradle for South Indian Temple architecture.
 The main complex has about 10 temples constructed between 6th and 9th centuries.
 The temples at Pattadakal are larger and grandeur with extensive art work compared to the early stage temples of Aihole.
 The main monuments in Pattadakal are Virupaksha Temple, Sangameshwara Temple, Mallikarjuna Temple, Kashivisvanatha Temple & Galganatha Temple.
 There are more than 125 temples in Aihole constructed between 5th and 8th centuries during Badami Chalukya’s rule.
 The main monuments in Aihole are Durga Temple, Ladkhan Temple, Ravana Pahadi and Archeology Museum.